 This paper shows that the distinction made in Clampet-Lundquist and Massey (2008) between program effects and neighborhood effects is in fact critical to assessing the evidence on neighborhood effects from MTO.
-Consider a standard joint model of potential outcomes and selection into treatment: Defining treatment as moving with an MTO voucher generates a model of program effects, while defining treatment as moving to a high-quality neighborhood generates a model of neighborhood effects.
-What model(s) of neighborhood effects can be used to justify the view in the literature that "If neighborhood environments affect behavior ... then these neighborhood effects ought to be reflected in ITT and TOT impacts [of the program] on behavior" (Ludwig et al. (2008), pp 181-182)?
-This paper studies the assumptions under which researchers can use program effects to draw conclusions about neighborhood effects.
-I find that these assumptions are strong, lead the literature to draw unwarranted conclusions from the MTO results, and can be relaxed by directly estimating a model of neighborhood effects.
+To make the issues clear, one must first consider a standard joint model of potential outcomes and selection into treatment and note the following: Defining treatment as moving with an MTO voucher generates a model of program effects, while defining treatment as moving to a high-quality neighborhood generates a model of neighborhood effects.

+I ask a question that follows from Clampet-Lundquist and Massey (2008)'s analysis: What model of neighborhood effects can be used to justify the view in the literature that "If neighborhood environments affect behavior . . . then these neighborhood effects ought to be reflected in ITT and TOT impacts [of the program] on behavior" (Ludwig et al. (2008), pp 181-182)?
+By investigating this question, I not only distinguish between program and neighborhood effects, but also establish assumptions about models of neighborhood effects under which researchers can use program effects to learn about neighborhood effects.
+I find that these assumptions are strong, have led the literature to draw unwarranted conclusions from the MTO results, and can be relaxed by directly estimating a neighborhood effects model.

-Put a bit more precisely, suppose the random variable Y is an outcome variable like employment, D is neighborhood quality, Z is receipt of a housing voucher, and consider a model of neighborhood effects consisting of potential outcomes Y(D) and D(Z).
-Randomization of a housing voucher $Z \in \{0, 1\}$ identifies a class of program effects, the potential outcomes Y(Z)and D(Z).
-What definition of D and resulting assumptions about Y(D) allow us to draw conclusions about neighborhood effects (ie, potential outcomes Y(D)) from these program effects?
-I show some necessary assumptions are that neighborhood quality is a binary variable, that poverty is a proxy for quality, and therefore by the specification of potential outcomes Y(D) that the outcome variable Y changes only in response to crossing a single threshold of neighborhood poverty.
+Put a bit more precisely, suppose that Y is an outcome variable like employment, D is neighborhood quality, Z is receipt of a housing voucher, and consider a model of neighborhood effects consisting of potential outcomes Y(D) and D(Z).
+Randomization of a housing voucher $Z \in \{0,1\}$ identifies a class of program effects, the potential outcomes Y(Z) and D(Z).
+A central contribution of Clampet-Lundquist and Massey (2008) was to make a distinction between program effects Y(Z) and neighborhood effects Y(D).

+This paper asks the further question: What definition of D and resulting assumptions about Y(D) allow us to draw conclusions about neighborhood effects from program effects?
+Different specifications of D, such as $D \in \{0, 1\}$ or $D \in \{1, 2, ..., J\}$, generate different models.
+These different models make distinct assumptions about how changing neighborhood characteristics affect outcomes.
+I show two sufficient assumptions for learning about neighborhood effects from program effects are that neighborhood quality is a binary variable, and that poverty is a proxy for quality.
+The resulting specification of potential outcomes Y(D)imposes that the outcome variable Y changes only in response to crossing a single threshold of neighborhood poverty.

-In more general models of neighborhood effects it is entirely possible that neighborhood environments affect behavior but that these neighborhood effects are not reflected in the effects of the MTO program.
-I provide empirical evidence in favor of adopting a more general model of this type, especially one allowing for neighborhood quality to be a function of several characteristics in addition to poverty, and allowing for neighborhood quality to have more than just two levels.
-I use principal components analysis to select the single vector explaining the most variation in the neighborhood poverty rate, the percent with high school degrees, the percent with BAs, the percent of single-headed households, the male employment-topopulation ratio, and the female unemployment rate.
-I label this vector as neighborhood quality and show that there are many low-poverty neighborhoods in MTO states that are still low-quality.
-I also show that there are many levels of neighborhood quality across which MTO did not induce transitions.
+In more general models of neighborhood effects that relax these assumptions, it is entirely possible that neighborhood environments affect behavior but that these neighborhood effects are not reflected in the effects of the MTO program.
+I provide empirical evidence and theoretical arguments in favor of adopting a more general model of this type.
+I first show that outcomes in the model should be allowed to change across more than just one margin of quality.
+I then show that neighborhood quality should be defined as a function of other characteristics in addition to poverty.
+In order to conduct my empirical analysis, I use principal component analysis to construct a scalar measure of neighborhood quality that is a function of not only the neighborhood poverty rate, but also the percent with high school degrees, the percent with BAs, the percent of single-headed households, the male employment-to-population ratio, and the female unemployment rate.1